Lisa Wexler: Writing career

 Along with her mother Gloria Kamen and sister Jill Zarin, Lisa co-authored Secrets of a Jewish Mother, a Jewish secular culture book published in April 2010 (Penguin/Dutton).
 The award-winning book was also published in Japanese, Russian and Chinese, as well as in a paperback edition.
 Jill Zarin is one of the original "Housewives of New York City" airing on Bravo TV.
 Lisa has published op-ed pieces in Hearst Newspapers and The Hartford Courant.

 Community service

 Wexler has been a resident of Westport, Connecticut since 1989.
 She served on the board of directors of the Jewish Community Centers in Norwalk, Westport, Wilton, Weston, and Bridgeport for a number of years.
 She currently serves on the board of directors of the Jeffrey Modell Foundation for Primary Immunodeficiency Research and serves on the Advisory Board of Jane Doe No More, a non-profit devoted to erasing the stigma of sexual assault.
 Wexler is also a founding member of the Connecticut chapter of Women in Power, which hosts several events each year devoted to educating and empowering women in their personal and professional lives.
 Lisa is a lifetime member of Hadassah and an active member of the Weston Kiwanis.

 Personal life

 Lisa Wexler is married to William (Bill) A. Wexler.
 Her children are Jonathan Wexler, Joanna Wexler Moss and Joanna's husband, Yotam Moss.
-Lisa is usually found with at least one of her beloved bichons, either Shaina or Yofi.